-The north, east, and west edges of the Central Core, areas that are near established residential areas, should remain residential.
+It is recommended that the north, east, and west edges of the Central Core, areas that are near established residential areas, should remain residential.
 Redevelopment of tracts adjacent to the Village Center, 18th Street Corridor, and along Mountain Road should form an orderly transition from lower density residential areas to the higher intensity mixed use 18th Street Corridor, the Village Center, and Mountain Road cultural facilities.

-The areas at the edges of the Central Core are assumed to be exclusively low or moderate density housing including live-work.
+The areas at the edges of the Central Core would be exclusively low or moderate density housing including live-work.
 The remaining closer-in tracts would allow a range of residential, commercial, residential, and employment uses (excluding light industrial), but not as intensely developed as in the Village Center and 18th Street Corridor.

-Residential uses might range from single family detached to court yard apartments.
+Residential uses might range from single family detached to court yard apartments at between 8 and 20 dwelling units per acre.
+Building heights are between 2 and 3 stories; however, the site development plan for Cielo at Sawmill would be grandfathered.
 The tracts closer to the Village Center, 18th Street Corridor, and Mountain Road would have the same building forms as for the 18th Street Corridor, but be lower in density.
+In these areas, residential densities range from 8 to 32 dwelling units per acre.
+Non-residential densities would be between 0.6 and 2.0 FAR.
+Building heights would be 2 (minimum) to 3 stories (maximum).
 As indicated in the Long-Term Street Connectivity Plan, buildings adjacent to 19th Street within the Blue Links property would be "double fronted" in design.
 (See Figure 6 later in this document.)